 How to Clean and Get the Rust Off of Trampoline Springs?

 Using a simple DIY method, you can easily clean the rusted springs and prevent rust from reforming.
 First, use red electrical tape to make rust signs on all the springs so you can easily identify which ones need fixing later.
-Put aside half a cup of salt and add the juice of two lemons or limes.
-Then, using a wooden spatula, apply the mixture directly to the rusty areas that you’d marked off with the red electrical tape.

 After waiting at least two to three hours, you can brush the paste and rust away with an old toothbrush or whatever you like.
 Then, using a spray attachment on your garden hose, thoroughly wash the springs.
 The next step is to wipe the springs down with a cotton cloth and coat them in petroleum jelly to protect them from rust.